DevNinja817/vending-machine/README.md

 Building an embedded system for a vending machine has been a valuable learning experience.
 Working with the PIC16882F microcontroller has given me insights into the design and implementation of embedded systems in a real-world application.
 While I have encountered some challenges, I'm continuously learning and improving the system.

 ## Time Spent on the Project
 Work on this project is ongoing.
-We are committed to resolving the current build issues and enhancing the overall functionality of the vending machine system.
+I'm committed to resolving the current build issues and enhancing the overall functionality of the vending machine system.

 ## Acknowledgments